New to vet gas? We’ve got you covered.

 Nitrogen (N2)

-Medical nitrogen gas is used to drive surgical tools in pet clinics or hospitals without instrument air available or air compressors.
-Also, nitrogen is used in cryosurgery to treat tumors or lesions where an animal is consistently biting, licking or scratching.
+Medical nitrogen gas is used to drive surgical tools in pet clinics or hospitals when instrument air or air compressors are not available.
+Nitrogen is also used in cryosurgery to treat tumors or lesions when an animal is constantly biting, licking, or scratching.

 Nitrous Oxide (N2O)

-Used in anesthetic machines, nitrous oxide serves as an oxygen and anesthetic source for pets in veterinary clinics, helping to keep a pet-patient still during exams and procedures.
+Used in anesthetic machines, nitrous oxide serves as an oxygen and anesthetic source for pets in veterinary clinics.
+It’s extremely helpful in keeping a pet patient still during exams and procedures.

 Carbon Dioxide (CO2)